ArkounM/mesh2Tile/README.md

 ## Overview

 This pipeline automates the conversion of OBJ meshes into optimized 3D Tiles compatible with Cesium for streaming in Unreal Engine.
-The v2.0 rewrite features intelligent adaptive tiling, parallel processing, and native Blender-based GLB export.
+The v2.0 update features intelligent adaptive tiling, parallel processing, and native Blender-based GLB export.

 ### Key Features